How to use the Pen tool in Photoshop

 Discover other Photoshop features.

-Now that you’ve mastered the Pen tool, explore tutorials to help you to understand more Photoshop tools and functions.
+Now that you’ve mastered the Pen tool, explore tutorials to help you understand more Photoshop tools and functions.

 Try a wild new style.